qureshiaquib/qureshiaquib.github.io/_posts/2024-1-10-azureshorts2.md

 FIPS 140-2 Level 3 compliant.

 {: .prompt-tip }
 >Secrets and certificates in premium tier utilize software for storing.
-It can't be hardware protected.
+Only keys can be hardware protected.

 Happy Learning!